MaritaMalvinsdatter/MaritaMalvinsdatter/README.md

 I'm Marita, nice to meet you!
 I started coding when having too much time on my hand during Covid-19, which then led me to start studying frontend development at Noroff - School of Technology and Digital Media :nerd_face: I've just started my second year and will be finished in Oct 2023!
 Extremly excited about learning new coding languages, and even though it can be really challenging sometimes it's also very rewarding.
 I look forward to seeing what the future holds once I'm done with school.
 I hope to one day be able to combine full-time travels with a front-end job :earth_americas: Happy coding!

 - 👩‍💻 Looking for internship in Oslo
-- 🔭 I’m currently working on a school project making a Social Media page using APIs, JS and Bootstrap
+- 🔭 I’m currently working on testing
 - 🌱 JavaScript is what occupies my mind atm
 - 📫 Connect with me: www.linkedin.com/in/marita-malvinsdatter-stenersen
 - ⚡ Fun fact: There are around 700 separate programming languages